Tips From a Recruiter: Mastering the Virtual Interview

 When a recruiter is ready to start scheduling your interview, they’ll ask for your availability.
 While you may want to express your excitement and say “ASAP” or give the earliest possible time, try to ensure you’re selecting a time when you’ll be able to be fully present and prepared.
 For example, if you have kids, you might request an interview at a time of day when they'll be at school or doing an activity so you can give the interviewer your full attention.

 If a recruiter is asking you for your availability over the phone, there's no harm in asking if you can follow up via email with suitable times once you’ve checked your calendar.
 As recruiters, we’d much prefer you to be able to perform your best in an interview than at the earliest opportunity.

 3. Mirror the dress code

-It is always important to research the company you're interviewing for.
+It's always important to research the company that’s interviewing you.
 A key part of that research during the interview process should be its culture, including the dress code.
 You can lean on your recruiter as a source for this kind of information, as they want you to feel comfortable and provide you with all the information necessary to be successful.
 Once you know the dress code, mirror it as much as possible for your video interview.
 The interviewer is likely approaching this interview the same way they’d approach an in-person interview, so you should as well.

 4. Set the right environment for yourself

-Not only in regards to making sure the area you are in is well lit, but also by making sure your environment is free of distraction.
+Not only in regards to making sure the area you're in is well lit, but also by making sure your environment is free of distractions.
 This could mean leaving your phone in another room, closing all unnecessary tabs on your browser, and making sure you’re in a space where your pets won’t interfere.

 5. Make the most of your time